 To assemble your belly bands, center the belly band on your invitation stack, wrap the ends around to the back, and then secure them with a Glue Dot.

 Another popular option is to add a monogram to your belly band.
 To do this, we recommend purchasing a 2" circle punch and designing your monogram on the template below.
-Like the other templates, import the template into an 8.5" x 11" canvas, add your monogram details, then delete the template before you print.
+Like the other templates, click the link, right-click, and save the template, then import it into an 8.5" x 11" canvas, add your monogram details, then delete the template before you print.
 Use your circle punch to cut out the monograms in the bottom row, cut off the excess, then cut the next row up.
 Continue this process until you have punched all the monograms.
 Glue Dots are an easy and efficient way to attach your monograms to your belly band.